lumaa-dev/lumaa-dev/README.md

 November 2023, I listened to music...
 A ton...
 Which resulted in the creation in [ByHeart](https://apps.lumaa.fr/app/byheart).
 An app all about music and its knowledge.

 ### 2024
-Kept this project under my wing, and to create a Mastodon client... which I announced a little before New Year's, called [#Threaded](https://apps.lumaa.fr/app/threaded) (The hashtag is not included).
+Kept this project under my wing, and to create a Mastodon client... which I announced a little before New Year's, called [#Threaded](https://apps.lumaa.fr/app/bubble) (*Now called Bubble*).
 It uses code from [IceCubesApp](https://github.com/Dimillian/IceCubesApp) made by [@Dimillian](https://github.com/Dimillian).

 In March 2024, I create my [read.cv](https://read.cv/lumaa), with a lot of details about my past projects and current.